HomeTriviaGeographySkógafoss

 ✗ FALSE

-While Iceland uses hydropower, Skógafoss itself never had a large-scale plant.
-A small generator once powered a nearby farm, not the whole coast.
+No large plant ever existed at Skógafoss.
+A small generator on the river once powered a nearby farm, not the whole southern coast.

 More in Geography